mofe-stack/PeerConf/README.md

 committed to its answer, and that answer becomes its vote.

-`peerconf/` is the method. `deepconf/` is the baseline which is reimplemented from the paper with adaptive sampling that was not found in the official release repo. that is the consensus stop, which ends a question once the leading answer holds 95% of the confidence-weighted vote, `V(a) / sum(V) >= 0.95`, where a trace's weight is its lowest window confidence. both methods run against a stock vllm server and compute confidence client-side, so the
+`peerconf/` is the method. `deepconf/` is the baseline which is reimplemented from the paper with adaptive sampling that was not found in the official release repo. that rule is the consensus stop, which ends a question once the leading answer holds 95% of the confidence-weighted vote, `V(a) / sum(V) >= 0.95`, where a trace's weight is its lowest window confidence. both methods run against a stock vllm server and compute confidence client-side, so the